NullifyDev/Hellmo/README.md

 <img src="image.webp" alt="drawing" width="200"/>

-<ins> Do note that this is a prototype of the C++ version of this project/repo.
+<ins> Do note that this is a prototype of the C++ version (which is the actual version) of this project/repo.
 The actual version will come out at its initial release </ins>